 The UAE is keen on international collaboration, but it says it wants to build a community of Emirati scientists and engineers

-The Mohammed Bin Rashid Space Center has struck partnerships with the Laboratory for Atmospheric and Space Physics at the University of Colorado, Boulder; the Space Sciences Laboratory at the University of California, Berkeley; and the School of Earth and Space Exploration at Arizona State University.
+For the mission, the Mohammed Bin Rashid Space Center struck partnerships with the Laboratory for Atmospheric and Space Physics at the University of Colorado, Boulder; the Space Sciences Laboratory at the University of California, Berkeley; and the School of Earth and Space Exploration at Arizona State University.

-It has also collaborated with the University College London, which has produced a "value analysis" report on UAE's use of space to transform its future.
+It also collaborated with the University College London, which produced a "value analysis" report on UAE's use of space to transform its future.

 Space is never easy.
 A lot can go wrong.
 But UAE had success launching the KhalifaSat from Japan, and it was on the same kind of rocket — so, that's a good start.